Maiyang21/DAN_G/modules/optimization/README.md

-# Optimization Module - Operator Agent
+# Optimization Module - Operator Agent with RL Post-Training

 ## 🎯 Overview

 The **Optimization Module** serves as the **Operator Agent** in the Autonomous Process Optimization System (APOS).
-It is coordinated by the DAN_G orchestrator agent to provide real-time process optimization, constraint handling, and autonomous control decisions for refinery operations.
+It is coordinated by the DAN_G orchestrator agent and has been post-trained using Reinforcement Learning (RL) on the Prime Intellect environment hub for advanced autonomous control capabilities.

 ## 🏗️ Module Architecture